CS361-S25/final-project-kellen/finalreport.md

 ---

 #### 3. Minus-Two
 Two simpler functions were deliberately not rewarded (the paper does not specify which).
-I chose to remove rewards for `XOR` and `NOR`, the two most frequently performed tasks in the **Exponential-Distribution** group (excluding `EQU`).
+I chose to remove rewards for `XOR` and `NOR`, the two most frequently performed tasks in the **Reward-All** group (excluding `EQU`).
 In all 10 environments tested in the original study, **at least one organism evolved EQU**.

 ##### Point Table:
 | Task   | Points |